yecril71pl/cpp-docs.pl-pl/docs/assembler/masm/dot-const.md

 ## <a name="remarks"></a>Uwagi

-This segment has the read-only attribute.
+Ten segment ma atrybut tylko do odczytu.

 ## <a name="see-also"></a>Zobacz także